onurbbr/fedora-davinci-resolve-rpm/README.md

 This guide provides a step-by-step process to build and install an RPM package for DaVinci Resolve on Fedora.

-## Step 1: Install Required Dependencies
+## Step 1: Install required dependencies

 First, you need to install the necessary dependencies for building the RPM package.
 Open your terminal and run the following command: